-With more than \leq 4.4 billion in global procurement spend and 25,000 suppliers worldwide, we have a real opportunity to drive our sustainability ambitions through our supply chain.
-As a financial institution, our suppliers are mainly service suppliers ranging from IT, retail services and logistics to catering and cleaning.
+With more than €4.7 billion spend and 28,000 suppliers worldwide, we have a real opportunity to drive our sustainability ambitions through our supply chain.
+By having a process in place that encourages suppliers to act responsibly, we believe we can have a significant impact.
+As a financial institution, our suppliers are mainly service suppliers ranging from IT, retail services, logistics to catering and cleaning.
 Involving suppliers that see sustainability the way we do - including zero tolerance towards Modern Slavery - helps to make a difference.
 They must have solid governance in place and show they can act responsibly.